 What is Gold Purity, and Why Does it Matter?

-- Yellow gold is 24-carat gold mixed with metals like copper, silver and zinc.
-It is the most popular colour choice used in jewellery.
+- Yellow gold is 24-carat gold mixed with metals like copper, silver, and zinc.
+It is the most popular color choice used in jewelry.

 - Rose gold is 24-carat gold mixed with metals such as copper and zinc, tinting it pink.